MicrosoftDocs/VBA-Docs/api/Publisher.WebListBoxItems.Item.md

 api_name:
 - Publisher.WebListBoxItems.Item
 ms.assetid: be897ab4-451f-dd89-d626-052405672d36
-ms.date: 06/08/2017
+ms.date: 06/18/2019
 localization_priority: Normal
 ---

 # WebListBoxItems.Item method (Publisher)

-Returns a  **String** corresponding to the value of a hidden field in a Web form or a list item in a Web list box control.
+Returns a **String** corresponding to the value of a hidden field in a web form or a list item in a web list box control.

 ## Syntax